davidkhala/database/couchbase/index.md

 ## Types
 Primary Index: covers all document keys
-- Perform a full Collection scan
+- Perform a full collection scan
 - used by Developers for ad-hoc query, not for production
 - `CREATE PRIMARY INDEX <index name> ON <collection>` Secondary Index: created on selected fields